AlexFrid/anonymizedf/README.md

 # Select what data you want to anonymize and your preferred style

-# Option 1 - Method chaining
+# Option 1 - method chaining
 fake_df = (
     an
     .fake_names("Customer Name", chaining=True)